Scorpizoid/Graph/README.md

 Behold: the only graphing calculator made for Series 80 devices.
 Original code by Emil Tchekov (for Psion 5 MX), but the porting and a couple of extra features was coded by me.
+The language is OPL.

 The most basic commands:
 - exponent: x**n (e.g. 2^3 = 2**3)